olgerd27/file_transfer/README.md

 Additionally, it allows the interviewer to evaluate error handling and testing practices.

 Useful admin commands:
+- Check the status for rpcbind: systemctl status rpcbind

+- Bring up the rpcbind:
+systemctl start rpcbind

 - Getting the running server program(-s) with the transport protocol, address, ports which it's used: netstat -tulpn | grep [SERVER_NAME]